-For example, font family or font size or color or spelling issue
+For example, font family, font size, color, or spelling issue

-A trivial severity defect is a defect which is related to enhancement of the system
+A trivial severity defect is a defect which is related to the enhancement of the system

 What is Priority?

 Defect priority can be defined as how soon the defect should be fixed.
+The main focus on how soon the defect should be fixed.
 It gives the order in which a defect should be resolved.
 Developers decide which defect they should take up next based on the priority.
-It can be High, Medium or Low.
+It can be High, Medium, or Low.

-Most of the times the priority status is set based on the customer requirement.
+Most of the time the priority status is set based on the customer’s requirement.

 What are the types of Priority?